qiangbo1222/HierDiff/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/qiangbo1222/HierDiff/blob/main/LICENSE)

-The official implementation of 'Coarse-to-Fine: a Hierarchical Diffusion Model for Molecule Generation in 3D' (ICML 2023 Poster)
+The official implementation of 'Coarse-to-Fine: a Hierarchical Diffusion Model for Molecule Generation in 3D' (ICML 2023 Poster).
+This is our first public release version, so feel free to open an issue if you meet trouble applying our code.

 [Code](https://github.com/qiangbo1222/HierDiff)